ben-haim/dashing/README.md

 https://www.raspberrypi.org/downloads/raspbian/

-On Linux, this is a few commands:
+On Linux, extracting and installing to an SD card is just a few commands:

     # sha1sum 2016-11-25-raspbian-jessie-lite.zip